dipeshm01/NederlandseTaal/012-misc.md

     >
     >> What are the countries and the sea called next to the Netherlands?
     >

+- ondergedoken -
+    > Mijn client Joy Augustine zit al drie weken ondergedoken
+    >> My client Joy Augustine has been in hiding for three weeks ...
+    > Anne Frank was ondergedoken
 - achter elkaar - in a row
 - links en rechts - left and right
    > je moet links en rechts zien en dan de weg oversteken.